gprMax/gprMax/docs/source/utils.rst

 outputfiles_merge.py
 --------------------

 gprMax produces a separate output file for each trace (A-scan) in a B-scan.
-This module combines the separate output files into a single file, and offers to remove the separate output files afterwards.
+This module combines the separate output files into a single file, and can remove the separate output files afterwards.
 Usage (from the top-level gprMax directory) is:

 .. code-block:: none

-    python -m tools.outputfiles_merge basefilename
+    python -m tools.outputfiles_merge basefilename --remove-files

 where:

 * ``basefilename`` is the base name file of the output file series, e.g. for ``myoutput1.out``, ``myoutput2.out`` the base file name would be ``myoutput``
+* ``remove-files`` is an optional argument (flag) that when given will remove the separate output files after the merge.

 convert_png2h5.py